 Taxable remuneration includes the sum of wages/salaries and benefits paid in cash or in kind to employees, self-employed persons, and deemed employees as a result of services provided in Bermuda.
-The remuneration of a self-employed person or a deemed employee is the greater of his actual or notional remuneration up to a maximum of $900,000 per person.
-Payroll Tax is capped on taxable remuneration of $900,000 per annum per person and is split into two portions - the Employer portion and the Employee portion.
-Foreign contractors and subcontractors in Bermuda must also pay Payroll Tax
+The remuneration of a self-employed person or a deemed employee is the total amount taken out of his business for personal use.
+Remuneration is capped at $900,000 per annum per person and is taxed in two portions - the Employer portion and the Employee portion.
+Foreign contractors and subcontractors in Bermuda must also pay Payroll Tax.

 Due date for Bermuda Payroll Tax